join-monster/join-monster/README.md

 const User = new GraphQLObjectType({
   name: 'User',
   sqlTable: 'accounts', // the SQL table for this object type is called "accounts"
-  uniqueKey: 'id', // only required if we ever retrieve a GraphQLList of User types.
-Used for de-duplication
+  uniqueKey: 'id', // the id in each row is unique for this table
   fields: () => ({ /*...*/ })
 })
 ```